ZachHoppinen/insitupy/README.rst

 Manage reading and analyzing raw files of insitu data.
-The goal is to get raw insitu data files into manageable classes with helpful functions and provide access to the data as GeoPandas Arrays.
+The goal is to get raw insitu data files into manageable classes with helpful functions and provide access to the data as xarray dataset based objects.

 The first application of this will be for SnowEx pit data.